J3FF-J4N/chess-rs/README.md

 # The game will not be finished since the complexity increases greatly ...

 Calculating the legal king moves in the late game is incredibly difficult.
 The game will be handled like a board game and the player simply has to know when they won.
+Furthermore, the server will only act as a record for already played games.